 BEHAVIORAL PLANNING & SUPPORTIVE COUNSELING:

 To work with colleagues and teachers in accumulating the data necessary to

 construct effective strategies, modifications and/or detailed management

-programs to address behavioral issues for children with needs in this area.
+programs to address behavioral issues for students with any needs in this

-To provide teachers with a forum to discuss concerns about behavioral issues
+area.
+To provide teachers with a forum to discuss concerns about behavioral

-and implementing effective management techniques; to work with medical and
+issues and implementing effective management techniques; to work with medical

 assist students at school; to work with parents in helping them locate a